HomeEducationJobs & Careers25% of existing jobs in BFSI sector won’t be there by 2022: Here’s what will replace them

 “India has a time window of 2 to 3 years before the effects of disruptive technologies like AI, internet of things, machine learning, and analytics among others begin to have an impact on business and society.
 The skill gap between the products of the education system and the requirements at the workplace is high,” said Anurag Malik, Partner – People & Organization, Advisory Services, EY.

-“While government is already taking many proactive steps such as Skill India, catalyzing micro entrepreneurship models and encouraging start-ups, it is also the responsibility of the academia and individuals to embrace these new technologies, focus on cognitive/judgement-driven skills and introduce tailored courses,” said Malik.
+“While government is already taking many proactive steps such as Skill India, catalyzing micro entrepreneurship models and encouraging start-ups, is also the responsibility of the academia and individuals to embrace these new technologies, focus on cognitive/judgement-driven skills and introduce tailored courses,” said Malik.

 Get the day's headlines from Tech Observer straight in your inbox